Shivam118/Hilbi-healthcare/README.md

    ```

 3. **Submit the link**:
-   - Send us the public repository URL
+	- Review your work carefully and send us the **public** repository URL to interviews@hilbi.com.
 		- Make sure the repository is accessible without authentication
+	- If we didn't talk beforehand
+		- In the subject line, write: Your Name - I want join Hilbi
+		- In the email body, tell us why you want to work with us, list your top 3 strengths or skills, and attach your CV.

+We'll get back to you soon - and if you made it this far, you're already just one step away from joining a global product. 🌍

 Good luck! 🚀